thechiselgroup/Diver/README.md

 * Eclipse 3.7, 32-bit
 * A 32-bit Java install
-* Windows 7, Linux, or OS X
+* Windows 7 or Linux.

 <sub>